enriqueforner/openuem-docs/docs/03-Introduction/04-agents.md

 Agents **send its reports to Agents workers** using NATS messages.
 Agents workers will store the information in the PostgreSQL database

-When an agent is installed on an endpoint, it will remain in a "Waiting for admission" state until an administrator validates that this agent can be managed from OpenUEM.
+When an agent is installed on an endpoint, it will remain in a **Waiting for admission** state until an administrator validates that this agent can be managed from OpenUEM.
 When the agent is admitted, a digital certificate is provided to the agent so it can secure its services.

 An agent can be disabled if we don't want to receive new reports.